The Complainant is NATIXIS of Paris, France, represented by Inlex IP Expertise, France.

 The Complainant has submitted evidence of its registered well-known NATIXIS trademark rights.

-The disputed domain name is composed of the Complainant’s NATIXIS trademark, followed by a dash and by the BPCE trademark.
-Indeed, these terms are both highly distinctive and the BPCE trademark is registered in the name of BPCE SA, which also belongs to the BPCE Group.
+The disputed domain name is composed of the Complainant’s NATIXIS trademark, followed by a dash and by the French generic term “moncompte”.
+Indeed, this term is descriptive in relation to the financial activities of the Complainant.

 The Panel finds that the disputed domain name is confusingly similar to the Complainant’s NATIXIS trademark.
 The condition of paragraph 4(a)(i) of the Policy has therefore been satisfied.